-- Enhances productivity: ERP finance module automates the financial process and reduces manual work.
+- Enhances productivity: It automates the financial process and reduces manual work.
 That leads to savings of time and hence increases productivity.

-- Increases data accuracy: As the ERP finance module reduces the manual entry, human errors also reduce.
+- Increases data accuracy: Human errors are also reduced as it reduces manual entry.
 It also helps to detect and avoid mistakes.
 Hence you will get accurate data.

 - Tracks documents quickly: All account-related documents will be in digital form and will arrange in a proper file in the appropriate place.
 So it is easy to track the required documents.

-- Helps in forecasting: ERP finance modules reporting system and analytical system help the organization plan and forecast its costs and revenue.
+- Helps to forecast: ERP finance modules reporting system and analytical system help the organization plan and forecast its costs and revenue.

 - Consolidation and centralization: The organization can get all the financial information in one place.
 This module integrates easily with other ERP modules.